Phantom Sheep Productions

 Tell us more about your group, venue, event, and what you're

 We can then

 send you any information you need including proposals, bids,

-e-mail or phone.
-If you are in charge of arranging and/or
+together.
+If you are in charge of coordinating shows or

-coordinating shows and/or talent... we want to meet and talk
+talent... we want to meet and talk with you!

 Need further information?

 Back to PSP

 Homepage | PSP Shows |

 Activity | Facebook Page